Michael Anania: Biography

 Anania was born in Omaha, Nebraska.
 He grew up in a housing project and attended inner-city public schools in Omaha.
 He studied first at the University of Nebraska at Lincoln, and then completed his BA at the Municipal University of Omaha (now University of Nebraska Omaha).

 Seeking to work with the archives of the works of poet William Carlos Williams, Anania pursued graduate work in the 1960s at SUNY Buffalo.
 While in New York state he taught for a year at SUNY Fredonia.
-He left New York in 1965 to teach for three years at Northwestern University before being hired at the University of Illinois at Chicago, where, along with Ralph J. Mills, Jr., he was one of the founding members of the Program for Writers in the UIC English Department.
-He served as the director of the program starting in 1973.
+He left New York in 1965 to teach for three years at Northwestern University before being hired at the University of Illinois at Chicago, where with Ralph J. Mills, Jr. he was one of the founding members of the Program for Writers in the UIC English Department.
+Anania served as the director of the program starting in 1973.
 He is now an emeritus professor at UIC.

-In 1960 he married Joanne Oliver, a specialist in adult literacy who taught in public schools in Nebraska, New York, and Illinois, and later at Governors State University.
+In 1960 Anania married Joanne Oliver, a specialist in adult literacy who taught in public schools in Nebraska, New York, and Illinois and later at Governors State University.

-Besides his work as a creative writing professor, Anania was also influential as an editor, serving as the poetry editor for Audit, and for Partisan Review, as the poetry and literary editor of The Swallow Press, as a contributing editor to Tri-Quarterly and VENUE, as well as serving on the boards of Wesleyan University Press, Prairie State Editions of the University of Illinois Press, Thunder’s Mouth Press, Encyclopedia of Chicago History, and Dalkey Archive Press.
+Besides his work as a creative writing professor, Anania was also influential as an editor, serving as the poetry editor for Audit and for Partisan Review, as the poetry and literary editor of The Swallow Press, as a contributing editor to Tri-Quarterly and VENUE, as well as serving on the boards of Wesleyan University Press, Prairie State Editions of the University of Illinois Press, Thunder’s Mouth Press, Encyclopedia of Chicago History, and Dalkey Archive Press.
 His papers from the 1950s through 2006 are archived at the University of Chicago Library.